pschaus/LINFO1121/source/part6/ex1.rst

 Exercise 6.1.6
 """"""""""""""

-Develop (write the code) a topological sorting algorithm for a directed graph that maintains an array of the size of the number of nodes with each entry corresponding to the in-degree of each node.
+Develop (write the code for) a topological sorting algorithm for a directed graph that maintains an array of size :math:`V` where each entry corresponds to the in-degree of a vertex.
-Your algorithm also maintains a queue of *sources* (nodes with an in-degree of 0).
+Your algorithm should also maintain a queue of *sources* (vertices with an in-degree of 0).
-Initialize these two structures in a single pass on all edges.
+Initialize these two structures in a single pass over all edges.
-Then perform the following operations until the source queue becomes empty:
+Then, repeat the following steps until the source queue is empty:

-* remove a source from the queue and mark it.
+* Remove a source from the queue and add it to the topological order.
-* decrement the in-degree of the adjacent destinations of the node marked in the previous step.
+* Decrement the in-degree of each neighbor of that vertex.
-* if the in-degree of a node becomes 0, insert it in the source queue.
+* If the in-degree of a neighbor becomes 0, insert it into the source queue.

-Is it possible to detect whether the topological sort is unique?
+How can you detect whether the topological sort is unique?
 What is the time complexity of your algorithm?

 .. answer::